 From mid-2014 to early 2016, oil and natural gas prices fell dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
-While oil and natural gas prices improved from the first quarter of 2016 into 2019, recent developments in global oil and gas markets, specifically as it relates to production level decisions amongst OPEC+ members and the potential impact to demand resulting from COVID-19, have collectively resulted in a sharp decline in commodity prices in the beginning of 2020.
-A continued and prolonged retracement of oil and natural gas prices to levels seen in early 2016 or lower would likely affect oil and natural gas production levels and therefore reduce the demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
-In addition, in Canada many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, as well as government mandated production curtailments that were implemented to address these differentials.
-While there has been recent progress on pipeline projects in Canada, there continues to be uncertainty around the ability for WCSB producers to reach markets given the status of several proposed pipeline projects, the potential for a change to US trade policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
-A continued decline in both the Canadian and US markets could result in adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its Canadian and US cost generating units.
+While oil and natural gas prices improved from the first quarter of 2016 into 2019, the COVID-19 pandemic and production level decisions amongst OPEC+ members in the spring of 2020 collectively resulted in a sharp decline in commodity prices in the beginning of 2020.
+While oil and natural gas prices have improved since the first half of 2020, the oil and gas industry continues to face significant headwinds as a result of the ongoing COVID-19 pandemic and the resulting impact on demand for oil and natural gas.
+This has resulted in reduced demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
+In addition, in Canada many Operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, as well as government mandated production curtailments that were implemented to address these differentials.
+While there has been recent progress on pipeline projects in Canada, and in December 2020 government mandated production curtailments were removed, there continues to be uncertainty around the ability for WCSB producers to reach markets given the status of several pipeline projects, the potential for a change to US trade and climate policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
+A continued decline in the US markets could result in adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its US cost generating units.